 2. Is asymptomatic transmission of Ebola possible?

-Some diseases can be transmitted only when symptoms are present while others can be transmitted even when a person does not yet have symptoms, known as being asymptomatic.
-Ebola can only be transmitted when symptoms are present, in contrast to diseases such as HIV, influenza, and malaria which have asymptomatic transmission.
+Some diseases can be transmitted only when symptoms are present (such as fever, coughing or lesions), while others can be transmitted even when a person does not yet have symptoms, known as being asymptomatic.
+Ebola is only transmitted when symptoms are present, in contrast to diseases such as HIV, influenza, and malaria which have symptomatic and asymptomatic transmission.

 3. How long is Ebola’s incubation period?